cache-ext/cache_ext/README.md

 This will start a Jupyter server and open a web interface in your browser.
 You can then open the `bench_plot.ipynb` notebook and run the cells to generate the plots.

+The figures will be saved as PDFs in a created `figures/` directory.